Canada and the USA are two of the seven G7 countries: some of the countries with the largest advanced economies in the world.

-Some of the main differences between the Canadian and American school systems are the higher wage for teachers in Canada, the American GPA system vs. the Canadian percentage system, and the social importance of sports and dances in the American school system.
+Some of the main differences between the Canadian and American school systems are the American GPA system vs. the Canadian percentage system and the social importance of sports and dances in the American school system.

 The Canadian Education System